cipp-ashe/youtube-transcript-extension/README.md

 ### Storage Strategy

-Transcripts are stored in two places:
+Transcripts are stored in session storage:

-- Browser memory (for current session)
+- Available during current browser session
+- Cleared when browser is closed/restarted
+- Multiple transcripts can be captured and managed
-- Local browser storage (survives browser restart)
+- No persistent storage across browser sessions

 Your data never leaves your device.